 Coast Guard, DHS.

-The Coast Guard has temporarily changed the drawbridge operation regulations that govern the P.J.
+The Coast Guard proposes to temporarily change the drawbridge operation regulations governing the operation of the P.J.
 McArdle Bridge, across the Chelsea River at mile 0.3, between East Boston and Chelsea, Massachusetts.
-This temporary final rule allows the bridge to remain closed from 9 a.m. to 5 p.m. on June 17, 2006, to facilitate the Third Annual Chelsea River Revel Festival and the running of the Chelsea River Revel 5K Road Race.
+This proposed rule would allow the bridge to remain closed from 9 a.m. to 5 p.m. on June 17, 2006, to facilitate the Third Annual Chelsea River Revel Festival and the running of the Chelsea River Revel 5K Road Race.
 Vessels that can pass under the bridge without a bridge opening may do so at all times.

-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are part of docket [CGD01-06-024] and are available for inspection or copying at the First Coast Guard District, Bridge Branch Office, 408 Atlantic Avenue, Boston, Massachusetts 02110, between 7 a.m. and 3 p.m., Monday through Friday, except Federal holidays.Start Further Info
+You may mail comments and related material to Commander (dpb), First Coast Guard District Bridge Branch, 408 Atlantic Avenue, Boston, Massachusetts, 02110, or deliver them to the same address between 7 a.m. and 3 p.m., Monday through Friday, except, Federal holidays.
+The telephone number is (617) 223-8364.
+The First Coast Guard District, Bridge Branch, maintains the public docket for this rulemaking.
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of this docket and will be available for inspection or copying at the First Coast Guard District, Bridge Branch, 7 a.m. to 3 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT: